 Our patient food service is based on a cook freeze delivered meal service.
 The majority of the patient food is sourced from Apetito, a company based in Wiltshire and focussed on providing high quality, nutritious and appetising food to the healthcare sector.
 Many of the other hospitals in the south west also operate a cook freeze delivered meals service and also purchase from Apetito.
 All Apetito dishes are supported by nutritional information so we can be sure the dishes deliver the required nutritional content for patients in hospital.

-The menu provides for a continental breakfast, 2 course lunch including a choice of 6 hot dishes and 4 salad choices and a 3 course evening meal, including a freshly prepared wholesome, home-made soup, a selection of lighter supper options followed by a hot dessert.
-We have tried to include fruit at every opportunity, patients can now choose fruit pots for breakfast and for snacks between meals, lunch dessert includes fresh fruit salad made fresh every day and many of the hot desserts are fruit based.
+The menu provides for a continental breakfast, 2 course lunch including a choice of 3 hot dishes and 4 salad choices and an evening meal, including a freshly prepared wholesome, home-made soup, a selection of lighter supper options such as jacket potato, fresh sandwiches, freshly made salads followed by a hot dessert.
+We have tried to include fruit at every opportunity; patients can now choose fruit pots for breakfast and for snacks between meals.
+Lunch dessert includes fresh fruit salad made fresh every day and many of the hot desserts are fruit based.
 However, there are other non-fruit based dessert options available as well.
-We hope you will also enjoy the extended snack menu which offers scones, cakes, fruit pots, whole fruit, biscuits, yogurts and cheese and biscuits.
+We hope you will also enjoy the extended snack menu which offers, cakes, fruit pots, whole fruit, biscuits, yogurts and cheese and biscuits.
 The standard menu will offer dishes including energy dense/high calorie, gluten free, healthier, easy chew and vegetarian choices.
 There are separate menus for children, patients requiring texture modified, gluten free, modified or low fibre meals and for patients with ethnic, cultural and religious dietary needs.
 Most patients are given the opportunity to choose their meals in advance however; this is not always possible on wards where patients are very ill or on very short stay areas.

-The catering department produces some special diets on site following the cook-freeze system.
 If you are due to come into hospital, please inform the ward as soon as possible if you have special dietary requirements.
-In this way, we can ensure the required diet has been prepared and is in stock when you are admitted.
+In this way, we can ensure the required diet is in stock when you are admitted.
 In some cases, it may be necessary for you to see a dietician who will make a special request to the catering department for any dietary requirements you may have.

 The Trust recognises the importance of a quiet, conducive environment in which to enjoy your meals so we will try to keep interruptions to a minimum.
 Nursing staff will be on hand to assist with feeding those patients who need help and although we discourage visitors during meal times, relatives are very welcome to stay if they wish to offer help with feeding.